FRIBDAQ/rustogrammer/README.md

 to run the gui front end.

-On Windows {destination} wll have rustogrammer.exe and gui.bat
+On Windows {destination} wll have rustogrammer.exe and gui.bat **BEWARE** {destination} on windows will be recursively deleted so don't specify e.g. \
+make sure {destination} is a directory you are willing to destroy if it exists.
+For example:  \rg or "\program files\rg"

-You may also want to get the CutiPie visualizer availalbe from https://github.com/FRIBDAQ/CutiePie  it allows you to visualize spectra and create graphical gates.
+You may also want to get the CutiPie visualizer available from https://github.com/FRIBDAQ/CutiePie  it allows you to visualize spectra and create graphical gates.